-We found that the Flandreau Indian School was not properly assessing the academic needs of its students.
+We found that Cherokee Central Schools (CCS) were properly assessing the academic needs of a portion of their students.
 The No Child Left Behind Act, signed into law in January 2002, requires schools to complete a comprehensive needs assessment.
 The purpose of the assessment is to provide the schools with a strategy to help them meet the specific needs of their unique student populations.
 Completion of the assessment involves-